 Reporting Coverage : The entire portfolio of the Investment Corporation shall be the coverage of the report and shall be reported annually in principle.

-Reporting period : Updated: Fiscal 2020 (April 1, 2020 to March 31, 2021) is the reporting period, but some details other than those for the relevant fiscal year are also included.
+Reporting period: Update period: FY2021 (April 1, 2021 to March 31, 2022) is the reporting period, but some contents outside of this fiscal year are also included.